-League tables can be a key part of the decision making process and two of the most helpful are

-The Times Good University Guide and The Guardian University Guide.
+League tables can be a key part of the decision making process and two of the most helpful are The Times Good University Guide (although this is now hidden behind a pay-wall) and The Guardian University Guide.
 Another free and easy to use informative league table can also be found on The Complete University Guide.